suhaskarnik/AADReader/README.md

-﻿# Overview
+﻿# Azure AD Reader
-This Azure Function App reads Azure AD Groups and fetches their members
+This Azure Function App reads Azure AD Groups and fetches their members using the Graph API.
+This app supports Managed Identity and uses the MI to authenticate to Azure AD and Azure Data Lake.

 ### GetGroups

-Fetches the groups and members and writes this data into files in a Azure Data Lake (Gen 1) specified
+Fetches the groups and members and writes the data into files in a specified Azure Data Lake (Gen 1) path

-Usage: `GET|POST /GetGroups/ `
+Usage: `GET /GetGroups/`

+Request headers to the GET request:
+* `ipGroups` : Semicolon (`;`) separated list of Azure AD Groups to retrieve
+* `ipAdlsAccount` : Azure Data Lake Store Account Name.
+Give the full name (i.e. `xyz.azuredatalakestore.net`, not `xyz`)
+* `ipAdlsPath` : Path in ADLS.
+Must include slashes in the beginning and at the end i.e. `/myfolder/`, not `myfolder`.

+Note that the Function App Identity must have write permissions on the ADLS path.

+##### Output
+Generates 4 files in the specified ADLS folder:
+* `Group_xxxx.json`: Information about the requested AAD Groups
+* `User_xxxx.json` : Regular users who are members
+* `SPN_xxxx.json` : SPNs (includes managed identities) who are members
+* `OtherMember_xxxx.json` : Other types of members such as Groups

+To prevent collission of file names, each name is suffixed with a GUID (represented by `xxxx` above), so an actual file name could be `Member_28a634a4-8b48-4971-921e-b22e1c0c198a`.json for instance

-### Installation Steps
+### Configuration

 1. Publish the project via Visual Studio
 2. Modify the environment variable (app setting) called "AAD_TENANT" and set it to your Azure AD Tenant ID